How to Restore Old Photos in Photoshop

-Something that has come up a few times among our readers in the community is how to digitally restore family photos that originated on film.
+A question that has been asked quite a few times recently our community is how to digitally restore old family photos that originated on film.

-We all have them: cherished family photos that have lost a little bit of their luster over time, whether it be dust spots, fading, or in some cases, a bit of damage.
+We all have them: cherished vintage family photos that have lost a little bit of their luster over time, whether it be dust spots, fading, or in some cases, a bit of physical damage.

-A lot of us are in the process of digitizing our family photos for safe-keeping, and in doing so, a little bit of digital restoration in Photoshop can really enhance our memories.
+Many of us are in the process of digitizing our family photos for safe-keeping, and in doing so, a little bit of digital restoration and retouching in Photoshop can really enhance the images and our memories.
 In this post, I will show you a couple of easy steps techniques you can use on your vintage photos.

-What I have come to learn about digital restoration in my own experience is that I tend to use the same techniques that I would use on a photo taken today!
+What I have come to learn when restoring my old photos in Photoshop is that I tend to use the similar techniques that I use on photos taken today!

 One of the most important aspects of digitally restoring an image is to get a quality scan at an extra high resolution.
 In this image, my resolution is 1200 ppi: